javaplus/DockerDojo/labs/starwars_volume_mount.md

+In this exercise, you will use a simple linux container with some text utilites pre-installed to do some file manipulation.
+The goal here is to see how using Docker volume mounts you can expose folders and files from your file system (or other file systems) to the Docker container.
+One valuable use case this allows you to take advantage is the ability to use tools/utilities that work with local files, without having to install anything permanently.

-Create a [busybox](https://hub.docker.com/_/busybox) container that [mounts](https://docs.docker.com/storage/volumes/) a **folder** with a text file from your machine that has the following text in it:
+Create a [busybox](https://hub.docker.com/_/busybox) container that [mounts](https://docs.docker.com/storage/volumes/) a **folder** with a text file named **lying.txt** from your machine that has the following text in it:

 ```
 Star Wars Episode 1 is the best movie of the franchise!

 ```
-You can name this text file **lying.txt** (because obviously it is).
-Then when you run your container share the folder that this text file resides in as a volume.
+This text file is named **lying.txt** because obviously it is.
+When you run your container and volume mount the folder containing this file, then this folder is accessible in the container.

 Now use the [sed command](https://www.geeksforgeeks.org/sed-command-in-linux-unix-with-examples/) provided in busybox  to replace the word "best" with "worst" and write it to a new file.